michaelcourcy/disconnected-shift/cluster/README.md

 ## Launching the cluster

-1. Copy oc_base.box from base_machine
+1. Copy oc_base.box from base_machine, if you already did this make sure you delete ~/.vagrant.d/boxes/oc_base directory
 2. Copy offline from base_machine or prepare_offline
 3.   vargant up